 If you’re planning a road trip through France and you cannot transport much chilled or fresh food then tinned food is an important subject.
-Again, Super U is my recommendation for range and variety, and along with Lidl was almost the only place with tinned vegetables.
+Again, Super U is my French supermarket top tip for range and variety, and along with Lidl was almost the only place with tinned vegetables.
 Carrefour is not bad either but Intermarche is a lot like Leclerc.
 In Leclerc we found that the “ready meal” aisle was all tins of pre-prepared dinners.
 We tried cassoulet and it was like a tin of baked beans and sausage mixed with chicken soup.
 Lidl alone we found did not sell fresh milk but long life milk is for sale everywhere.
 All tins have ring-pulls so it shouldn’t have come as a surprise that our gite didn’t have a tin opener!
 The supermarket tinned aisle is probably the only place you will find something labelled “curry” and there is only one flavour.

 Cock this one up and you will go hungry.
 7-day 24-hour shopping culture has not arrived in France.
 The small shops shut at noon, some open again at 2pm but others not until 5pm.
 In the UK if supermarkets are shut we search for an all-hours corner shop.
 This does not work in France as small shops shut the most often.
-However on a Sunday morning many large supermarkets are now open until noon.
+However on a Sunday morning many large French supermarkets are now open until noon.
 If you’re hungry in the afternoon, don’t go looking for afternoon tea, they do not have this habit either and the café will most likely be shut until 7pm.

 What do you like to buy in France?
 Read my French shopping list here.